deepns/deepns.github.io/_posts/2025-01-17-understanding-snowflakeid.md

    - The MongoDB container will be accessible at `localhost:27017`.
    - The application will generate and insert unique Snowflake IDs into MongoDB.

----

-## Conclusion

-Snowflake ID is an elegant solution for generating unique identifiers in distributed systems.
-Its combination of timestamp, machine ID, and sequence ensures scalability, efficiency, and uniqueness.
-This application demonstrates how to generate and store these IDs in MongoDB, and by using Docker, deploying and running the system becomes seamless and consistent across environments.